kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 ## Running an example Job

 Here is an example Job config.
-It computes π to 2000 places and prints it out.
+It computes value of π upto 2000 places and prints it out.
 It takes around 10s to complete.

 {{< codenew file="controllers/job.yaml" >}}